HITECHCRIME/HC_SG09_Ignorant/README.md

 haven't seen the horns ya (haven't seen the horns) (that's not how you're born)

+[VERSE 2]
+maybe it's too much for you
+maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me no reason to make me sway

+out of their way, out of their way

 [HOOK]
 I ain't shouting for the dough -
 Wanna throw and catch my flow